zamazan4ik/awesome-pgo/README.md

   - Requires multiple builds (at least two stages, in Context-Sensitive LLVM PGO ([CSPGO](https://reviews.llvm.org/D54175)) - three stages)
   - Instrumented binaries work too slowly, so rarely could be used in production -> you need to prepare a "sample" workload
   - For services sometimes PGO reports are not flushed to the disk properly, so you need to do it manually like [here](https://github.com/scylladb/scylladb/pull/10808/files#diff-bf1eacd22947b4daf9f4c2639427b8593d489f093eb1acfbba3e4cc1c9b0288bR427)
-  - Reproducubility issues - could be important for some use-cases even more than performance
+  - Reproducibility issues - could be important for some use cases even more than performance
   - Bugs.
 E.g. LLVM issues when PGO is combined with LTO - [GitHub issue](https://github.com/llvm/llvm-project/issues/57501)
 * AutoFDO
   - Huge memory consumption during profile conversion: [GitHub issue](https://github.com/google/autofdo/issues/162)